egelke/aarch64/01. HelloWorld/README.md

     mov x0, NULL
 ```

-Allows us to use `NULL` instead of the value `0`.
+In the above example `NULL` is the alias for value `0`.

 Finally we come the maybe the most important part, accessing __heap memory__.
-Before we can refer to heap, we need to tell the OS we reserved it so it can map the virtual memory of the application to the physical memory of the machine.
+Before we can refer to heap, we need to tell the OS we need it so it can map the virtual memory of the application to the physical memory of the machine.
 The easiest way to do so is by adding a `.data` segment to our source code.
 A `.data` segment will be part of the executable-file and loading into heap by the OS when it start your application.
-While the data in memory itself is type agnostic (it are all bytes), the source files will specify the type of data.
+While the data in memory itself is type agnostic (it's all one big array of bytes), in the source files will need to specify the type.
 This is needed for the compiler to interpret the literal value in your source file.
 For example, this is how you define a zero-terminated string:

 ```asm
     .asciz "My String\n"